quickwit-oss/quickwit/docs/logs-management/overview.md

     enable_otlp_endpoint: true
 ```

-On starting, Quickwit will create automatically an index `otel-logs-v0` described in the [logs data model section](#logs-data-model).
-Quickwit will be then ready to receive gRPC requests.
+When starting Quickwit, it will create automatically an index `otel-logs-v0` ready to receive logs from OTLP gRPC service.
+Its doc mapping is described in the following [section](#otlp-logs-data-model).

+You can also send your logs to this index by using the [ingest API](/docs/reference/rest-api.md#ingest-data-into-an-index).

-## Logs data model
+## OTLP logs data model

-Quickwit logs data model is
+The logs data model is derived from the [OpenTelemetry logs data model](https://opentelemetry.io/docs/reference/specification/logs/data-model/).

+Below is the index configuration of the `otel-logs-v0` index that maps OpenTelemetry logs to a indexed document in Quickwit.

 ```yaml